-A common question that I’ve been getting lately is about the type of doctor that can write a prescription or doctor’s note for a service dog.
+A common question that I’ve been getting lately is about the types of doctors who can write a prescription or doctor’s note for a service dog.
 People aren’t sure who to ask for their prescription, though they really would like to get started on their journey with a service dog.

 Anxiety, Depression, PTSD, OCD and other mental illnesses: This might be a family doctor, psychiatrist, psychologist, therapist, licensed clinical social worker (LCSW), licensed professional counselor (LPC), mental health counselor, certified alcohol and drug abuse counselor, nurse psychotherapist, vocational case manager or a marital and family therapist.